SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2026-1/point-2026-1-127-release-note.md

 * **Fixed an issue** where certain folders were missing from sync due to invalid or incomplete sharing link data, and would show the following error:
   ```
-  .System.InvalidOperationException: There is an error in XML document (1, 55567).
+  System.InvalidOperationException: There is an error in XML document (1, 55567).
   invitedOnField is nullable and can accept empty value
   ```